-In a system with as much data and reporting as Salesforce.com, its easy to ask for things and get nice looking dashboards.
-Unfortunately, you could ask for lots of meaningless data on this dashboard, and your sales team aren’t likely to say no to your requests (demands?), right?
+In a system with as much data and reporting as Salesforce.com, its easy to ask nice looking dashboards.
+Unfortunately, you could ask for lots of meaningless data on this dashboard, and your sales team isn’t likely to say no to your requests (demands?), right?

 Here are the best indicators of business health, particularly when compared over time:

 - Number of fully qualified or converted leads

 - Number of converted leads accepted by sales

 - Percentage of non-responsive or stale leads